Convert SGI to HRZ

 The HRZ file extension is associated with Slow Scan Television (SSTV), a method used by amateur radio operators to transmit still images via radio waves.
 HRZ files store images rendered from SSTV audio signals, typically as 256x240 pixel RGB bitmaps.
 These files can be viewed using software like XnViewMP or Logipole Konverter.
 SSTV allows for the transmission of images over high-frequency bands using single-sideband modulation (SSB).
 The HRZ format is not widely produced by specific programs, but several image viewers support it.

-Wait a few moments for the converter to complete its job, then download your HRZ file.
+Give the converter a few seconds, then download your HRZ file.